 Now owners can only take their XL Bully dog out in public if it is muzzled and kept on a lead.
 It is also illegal to breed, sell, advertise, gift, exchange, abandon or let XL Bully dogs stray.

-After the exemption deadline, it will be illegal to own an unregistered dog and they will be put down.
+It is now illegal to own an unregistered dog and they will be put down.
 Those who break the law face a criminal record and unlimited fine.

 To keep an XL Bully owners must: